quantshah/qst-cgan/README.md

 	- cd to the current folder `cd qst-cgan`

-	- make a local installation with `pip install -e .`
+	- make a local installation with `pip install -e .` which installs the necessary libraries such as tensorflow-cpu and qutip to run the code.

 	- cd to the folder paper-figures `cd paper-figures` and run the notebooks

+Please note that the code works only with the CPU version of TensorFlow which can be installed specifically with:

+`pip install tensorflow-cpu`

 Please send me an email if you face any trouble running the code at "shahnawaz.ahmed95@gmail.com".